Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Problem Formulation

 \subsection{Fundamentals of Sequential Joint Detection and Estimation}

 To solve a joint detection and estimation problem, one has to find a decision rule as well as a set of estimators, i.e., one estimator under each hypothesis.
-The decision rule maps the observations to a decision in favor of a particular hypothesis and the estimators map the observations to a point in the state space of a particular parameter.
-Mathematically, the decision rule and the estimators are defined as

-As indicated by the subscript, the decision rule and the estimators depend on the number of samples $n$.
-In a sequential framework, the number of samples is not given a priori, but depends on the observations itself.
+The decision rule $\decR[n]\in\{1,\ldots,M\}$ maps the observations to a decision in favor of a particular hypothesis and the estimators $\est{m}$ map the observations to a point in the state space of a particular parameter.
+As indicated by the subscript, the decision rule and the estimators depend on the number of samples $n$, which also determines the dimensionality of their arguments.
+In a sequential framework, the number of samples is not given \emph{a priori}, but depends on the observations themselves.
 More precisely, one would stop sampling as soon as the certainty about the true hypothesis and the true parameter is strong enough.
-Therefore, a stopping rule, that maps the observations to a decision whether to stop or continue sampling, has to be found.
-Mathematically, the stopping rule is defined as
+Therefore, a stopping rule $\stopR[n]\in\{0,1\}$, that maps the observations to a decision whether to stop or continue sampling, has to be found.

-The actions stop sampling and continue sampling are given by $\stopR=1$ and $\stopR=0$, respectively.
 The run-length, i.e., the number of used samples, can hence be defined as

 Since the run-length depends on the random data, the run-length is also a random variable.